Dane County offers some of the best and most diverse fishing opportunities in Wisconsin.

 The Yahara River chain of lakes offers anglers, whether they fish from shore or from a boat, some of the best fishing opportunities in Dane County.
 The Yahara River chain of lake maps provide information on free and fee-required boat launches, canoe put-ins, walk-in fishing access, accessible fishing piers, lake depths and contours, and much more.
-Maps are available for the following lakes: Kegonsa, Mendota, Monona & Wingra, and Waubesa.
+Maps are available for the following lakes: Kegonsa, Mendota, Monona (with Wingra), and Waubesa (with Upper Mud).
 Please note these maps are not intended for navigational use.

 Dane County Trout Stream Maps

-Below are maps of public fishing lands and access easements for Dane County trout streams within the Black Earth Creek, West Branch Sugar River and Gordon Creek watersheds.
+Below are maps of public fishing lands and access easements for Dane County trout streams in western Dane County.
 Fishing access easements are on private property.
 Please respect the landowner's property and carry out any trash.
 Public access is by foot travel only.
 Easements are along the stream banks and vary in width.
 Anglers should try to keep as close to the river as possible to avoid encroaching on adjacent private property.